intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/actions/attach-document.md

 ---
 [Attach a Local Document to the Case feature description](../../features/case-management/attach-document.md)

-For `Attach a Local Document` action following section should be added to the Unity System XML file:
+For `Attach document` action following section should be added to the Unity System XML file:

 ```xml
     <Action ID="attach.DiffProperties" multiselect="true" scope="single" type="toolbar">